 The music star had to learn fast about how to deal with the racial intolerances of cruel classmates.
 One thing that helped her cope were the experiences of famous mixed race recording artists.
 “I remember looking up to Mariah Carey,” she recalled.
 “I identified with her in so many ways.
 She was biracial.
 I remember hearing her story and feeling really connected to it.”

 After being teased at high school by black pupils, it is no surprise that the adult Rihanna now chooses to self-identify as mixed race, or bi-racial, rather than black, thereby psychologically distancing herself from the aesthetic of her childhood tormentors.

 Nevertheless, her self-determining choice has upset some traditionalists within the black community, particularly in America, where any person with any proportion of African ancestry is regarded as black.
 But Rihanna is part of a new global generation who are unafraid to go against such conventions in declaring their own kind of modern-day racial independence.

-RACE AND CONFLICT: English statesman and military leader Oliver Cromwell did more to influence the race and ethnicity of Rihanna's birthplace, Barbados, than any other historical figure.
+A POPSTAR'S HERITAGE: What ethnicity and nationality is Rihanna?
+Is she black, white, mixed race, American, British, Jamaican?
+These are just some of the questions Internet-users search about the music celebrity's background and parents heritage.
+English military leader Oliver Cromwell did more to influence the race and ethnicity of Rihanna's birthplace, Barbados, than any other historical figure.
 In 1648 he deported 50,000 Irish dissidents to the island, who subsequently mixed with the black population.

 The number of people worldwide who Google the question, “Is Rihanna white?” each month.